 How long is the waiting list for an implant?

 For children, from referral to initial clinical appointment, the waiting time should be no more than 3 months.
 For adults, waiting time from referral to initial clinical appointment can be up to 2 years.

-Children who are suitable CI candidates typically have their surgery completed approximately 9 months from initial clinical contact.
+Children who are suitable cochlear implant candidates typically have their surgery completed approximately 9 months from initial clinical contact.
 Adults can wait up to 2 years from initial clinical contact before undergoing surgery.

 In some special cases the process of initial clinical contact, assessment, and implantation is expedited.
-These cases would include, but are not limited to, cases of meningitis and visual impairment in addition to hearing loss.
+These cases would include, but are not limited to, cases of visual impairment in addition to hearing loss and meningitis.